printchard/clear-pay/README.md

-# PayClear
+# ClearPay

-PayClear is a personal debt manager to keep tabs on all your friends!
+ClearPay is a personal debt manager to keep tabs on all your friends!
 ClearPay, long friendship!